Medications for Addiction Treatment

 The Substance Abuse and Mental Health Services Administration (SAMHSA) calls the use of medications plus counseling a “whole-patient” approach to the treatment of substance use disorders.1

-MAT is primarily used for treating those with an opioid use disorder but may also be used to treat alcohol use disorder.
+Medications for addiction treatment are primarily used for treating those with an opioid use disorder but may also be used to treat alcohol use disorder.
 Medications can be used in every phase of treating these disorders, from detox and beyond to support a person throughout their long-term recovery.

 Maintenance medications may be used: